yunus-tuncbilek/math-mate/README.md

   - Show only student’s own interactions and teachers’ view of all interactions
   - Session restore: resume unfinished chats
 - Processing & rendering
-  - Strip LaTeX preamble and render math via MathJax
+  - Strip LaTeX preamble / extract a MathJax-safe file from the homework
   - Extract data from the pdfs to include within the context (using VLMs)
 - Security & data
   - Access control for uploads and interactions